Video: What is PTSD

 - Being very wary of typically non-threatening people, places, or situations

-- Being easily distracted
+- Being easily distracted or confused

 - Racing thoughts that may be distracting throughout the day, or lead to insomnia